A late night talk show that changes every week with a new host and a different topic.

-Forget sleep, stay up, listen in and take the Midnight Special.
+Forget sleep, stay up, and listen to the Midnight Special On RTRFM.

 Your host is Miko Watanabe and it's a great episode of late night chat with the theme of 'noise'!
 In the first hour, Miko talks live in studio with Alwyn Nixon-Lloyd (from Boys Boys Boys) cranking out some strange musical noises and snappy answers to our regular segments.
 Then further on, we hear a phone chat with the curator Alisa Blakeney and artists involved in the Noise Museum exhibition at the Heathcote Museum & Gallery including Elise Reitze, Phil Gamblen and Howard Melnyczuk.